The Texas Shooter Had a History of Assaulting His Wife and Child

 According to a statement from the chief of media operations for the Air Force, Kelley was court-martialed in 2012 and convicted of two counts of assaulting his wife and child.
 He was sentenced to 12 months in custody and given a bad-conduct discharge from the Air Force, where he served in logistics readiness in New Mexico.
-His discharge may have have prevented his ability to procure a weapon under the 1968 Gun Control Act.
-The LA Times notes, “whether Kelley’s discharge would trigger the law was not immediately clear.”
+Under the 1968 Gun Control Act, it is illegal to sell firearms to a person who has been dishonorably discharged from the military.
+The L.A.
+Times notes, “whether Kelley’s discharge would trigger the law was not immediately clear.”

 Kelley died shortly after opening fire.
 Neighbors near the church shot at him and chased him out of the county, where Kelley crashed his car.

-Note: This post has been updated to reflect Kelley’s discharge and ability to buy a gun.